Skip to content

 This test includes uint256 amountToMint as input, which tells Foundry to fuzz with uint256 inputs!
 By default, Foundry will input 256 different inputs, but this can be configured with the FOUNDRY_FUZZ_RUNS environment variable.

-Additionally, the first line in the function uses vm.assume to only use inputs that are less than or equal to 1 ether, since the mint function reverts if someone tries to mint more than 1 ether at a time.
+Additionally, the first line in the function uses vm.assume to only use inputs that are less than or equal to one ether since the mint function reverts if someone tries to mint more than one ether at a time.
 This cheatcode helps you direct the fuzzing into the right range.

 Let's look at another fuzzing test to put in the MyTokenTest contract, but this time where we expect to fail: